 The risk is high, though, because you only get one chance.
 Appealing or reconsidering the grant or denial of an order of protection is infinitely harder than having counsel at the first step – the final order of protection hearing.

-At Lion Legal Services, we are experienced in all manner of orders of protection.
+At Lion Legal, we are experienced in all manner of orders of protection.
 We are experienced trial attorneys with a fantastic track record.
 Call us today to discuss your options.

 How much does an order of protection cost?

 A common estimated retainer range for cases in our Probate, Family, Civil, and Real Estate/Business Divisions is $3,000-$5,000.
 To read more about our billing process, check out our Billing Philosophies page.